Slide

 It’s Time to PUP!

 PUP stands for Pick Up Poop.
 All dog owners can “doo” the right thing and scoop poop when walking and in your own backyard.
-Our goal is clean water and PUPing is our law.
+Our goal is clean water.

 Take the pledge and receive a FREE PUP kit!